shuvokabir1992/PBI_Dashboard/README.md

 1. Clone the repository to your local machine.
 2. Open the Power BI project file using Microsoft Power BI Desktop.
 3. Explore the various tabs and visualizations to gain valuable insights into sales performance.
-4. Share the dashboard with relevant stakeholders for collaborative decision-making.

 ## Contributions